 The average APR on cash advances is currently 25.35%, which has barely changed since April.
 The highest cash advance APR we found is still a steep 36%, charged by both the Fortiva Credit Card and First PREMIER Bank Gold Mastercard.

 Average APR Based on Recommended Credit Score

-If you have less than perfect credit, chances are your card probably has above-average interest rate.
-Based on the card offer data collected by The Balance, credit cards marketed to those with bad/fair credit scores (below 670, according to FICO) have an average purchase APR of 25.25%, 5.74 percentage points above the average APR of cards marketed to those with good/excellent credit (19.51%).
+If you have less-than-perfect credit, chances are your card probably has an above-average interest rate.
+Based on the card-offer data collected by The Balance, credit cards marketed to those with bad/fair credit scores (below 670, according to FICO) have an average purchase APR of 25.25%.
+This is 5.74 percentage points above the average APR of cards marketed to those with good/excellent credit (19.51%).

 A good credit score indicates to lenders that you can manage credit cards, loans, or debt repayment.
 Conversely, cards that accept applicants with lower credit scores charge higher interest rates to make up for the risk of default.

 This monthly report is based on credit card offer data collected and monitored on a rolling basis by The Balance for 310 U.S. credit cards in September 2020.
 Our data pool includes offers from 42 issuers, including the largest national banks.
 We track average interest rates on both weekly and monthly bases for each card category, plus the overall average rate for all cards.